johannesgiorgis/udacity-notes/aind/computer_vision.md

 - convergence is defined by us - either by number of iterations or number of times center points have moved

+#### Review
+- Looked selecting aeras by using information about color, geometry, and patterns of intensity in images
+- Went through many **image segmentation** techniques that move us closer to the end of the pipeline: object recognition, and scene understanding

 ## Links
 - [Affectiva's JS SDK documentation](https://affectiva.readme.io/docs/getting-started-with-the-emotion-sdk-for-javascript)